 Which Nevada State Parks are open for day-use?

 All Nevada State Parks are open for day-use: Some parks have limited hours of operation and may close at varying times throughout the day once they reach a capacity that still allows for effective social distancing.

 Which park facilities are closed?
 When will they reopen?

 Most Nevada State Park visitor centers, museums, and gift shops have reopened.
-Within Lake Tahoe Nevada State Park, the parking lot at Memorial Point is closed until further notice.
 Most group-use areas have re-opened.
 Please contact the park directly for information on group-use areas.

 When will Nevada State Parks reopen for overnight camping?